KCarretto/paragon/README.md

 Monitor target network activity and visible services.
 Map out a graph of the engagement network, and trigger automation on state changes (i.e. ssh becomes available).

+## FAQ

+### Adding a Transport
+The agent is designed to be easily customized with new transport mechanisms, multiplexing communications based on

 ## Terminology

 To ensure clear communication about these complex systems, we have outlined a few project-specific terms below that will be used throughout the project's documentation.